Anti-Japanese resistance volunteers in China

 Several men lining up in canoes in a river.

-The Counter-Japanese resistance volunteers (or Anti-Japanese resistance volunteers) in China refer to the volunteer armies formed during the Japanese invasion of Manchuria, and until 1933 waged war against Japanese and Manchukuo forces over much of Northeast China.
+The Anti-Japanese resistance volunteers in China refer to the volunteer armies formed during the Japanese invasion of Manchuria, and until 1933 waged war against Japanese and Manchukuo forces over much of Northeast China.
+Kim Song-ju (Kim Il-sung) was significant in the unified organization's declaration, and Yang Jingyu served as a major commander.

 Due to Chiang Kai-shek's policy of non-resistance, the Japanese were soon able to establish complete control.
 After the League of Nations refused to do more than voice its disapproval, there were many small guerrilla organizations which resisted Japanese and Manchukuo rule: